maykinmedia/catalogi-importer/README.rst

 Features
 ========

-* import data from iNavigator xml into Catalogi API
+* import data from i-Navigator xml into Catalogi API

 Installation
 ============